danielo515/TW5-auto-publish2gh-pages/README.md

 4. Make sure `repo` and `public_repo` options are selected
 5. Click on `Generate token`.
 Here is an overview of this step:
 ![Generate token](/../screenshots/github-token.png?raw=true)
-6. Github will generate an unique token. **Take note of it now because you will not have any other opportinity!!**
+6. Github will generate an unique token. **Take note of it now because you will not have any other opportunity!!**

 ## Creating the first wiki
 1. Fork this repository.
 This step will be necessary on every new wiki.
 As I have promised  you can do this directly from Github, just click the Fork button on the top righ corner of this repository page: